rosschapman/internetross/blog.md

 > It is similarly difficult to visualize the semi-lattice structure -- where multiple sets overlap--of the natural city, and thus we tend to reduce it to a tree, the only structure we can visualize.

 2) An ignorance that we have a semilattice at all.
 Who out there amongst leadership are systems thinkers?
 Embracers and students of variety, incompleteness, ambiguity, multiplicity?
 Who can embrace these, split things, and double down on rewiring the learning (neuronic) threads?
 Ensembles over A/agile.
-Feminism over A/agile.
 More of that interspecies contamination, contaminated diversity that Anna Tsing talks about.
 Mushrooms and the dying earth can help.

 > Where a matrix indicates a high-touch relationship between two groups (e.g., a group of engineers working on a feature and the lawyers trying to ensure the legal compliance of that feature), efforts should be made to reduce the cost of that interaction by colocating their members (e.g., embed a lawyer with the engineers).